Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Acknowledgements

 \section{Acknowledgements}

+{{It is a pleasure to thank Peter Denton for insightful discussions and Enrique Fernandez-Martinez for email communication in connection with Ref~\cite{DeRomeri:2016qwo} after the preprint appeared on the arXiv. }} We acknowledge the use of HPC cluster at SPS, JNU funded by DST-FIST for numerical computations.
 JR and SS thank the University Grants Commission for financial support in the form of research fellowships.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under contract number DE-SC0012704; the Indian funding from University Grants Commission under the second phase of University with Potential of Excellence (UPE II) at JNU and Department of Science and Technology under DST-PURSE at JNU.
-This work has received partial funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skodowska-Curie grant agreement No 690575 and 674896.
+This work has received partial funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skodowska-Curie grant agreement No 690575 and 674896. {{PM would like to thank the particle physics group at Brookhaven National Laboratory for the warm hospitality during the early stages of this work.}}